jlevy/og-equity-compensation/README.md

 Companies talk to many candidates and often have access to or pay for expensive market-rate compensation data.
-While some data on [typical equity levels](#typical-employee-equity-levels) have been published online, much of it fails to represent the worth of a candidate with their own specific experience in a specific role.
+While some data on [typical equity levels](#typical-employee-equity-levels) have been published online, much of it fails to represent the value of a candidate with their own specific experience in a specific role.
-However, even without exact data, experienced candidates and hiring managers develop better mental frameworks to think about [offers and negotiations](#offers-and-negotiations).
+However, even without exact data, candidates and hiring managers can develop better mental frameworks to think about [offers and negotiations](#offers-and-negotiations).

 On the other hand, challenges are not limited to those of employees.
 Founders and hiring managers also often struggle with talking through the web of technicalities with potential hires, and can make equally poor decisions when making offers.
-Either over-compensating and under-compensating employees has unfortunate consequences.
+Either over-compensating or under-compensating employees can have unfortunate consequences.

 In short, both companies and employees are routinely hurt by uninformed decisions and